 They have around 450 vet surgeries in the UK, having closed around forty in the past few years.
 This is a joint venture model (unlike the corporations above) and has struggled in recent years, leading to some veterinary practice closures and a £40m write down of the veterinary businesses.
 In the last results published, they reported approximately forty of their vet surgeries were still trading at a loss.
 Each surgery is a separate limited company, but Pets at Home have control of each company.

-The six corporations mentioned above now own around 3000 of the 5400 veterinary practices in the UK, with around 300 veterinary surgeries still being bought every year.
-From reading the Sky News links above, within the next two years there may only be four corporations.
+The six corporations mentioned above now own around 3300 of the 5400 veterinary practices in the UK, with around 300 veterinary surgeries still being bought every year.
+Nearly all towns in this area either have only one or no privately owned vet practices in their communities.

-The remaining independent vets in our area (at the time of writing) are listed below
+Besides Portland Vets, the remaining independent vets in our area (at the time of writing) are listed below: